niaid/niaid-design-system/nds-drupal-theme/README.md

 - NPM (https://www.npmjs.com/get-npm)
 - Composer (https://getcomposer.org/download/)

-* Download the NDS Design System, unzip it, rename the folder to nds and paste it in NDS-DRUPAL-Theme Directory
 * CD into nds folder and install Node and Composer Dependencies
     - npm install
     - composer install